in the Santa Monica Mountains

 This steep out-and-back hike rewards the effort with excellent views of the Pacific Ocean.

 |More trails in the Santa Monica Mountains |

 This wide dirt service road which weaves northwest up the back of the ridge west of Zuma Canyon offering access to several trails in the area.

-This 7.5-mile round-trip hike starts on the north side of the range and ascends La Tuna Canyon to reach the highest summit in the Verdugo Mountains.
+This 7.5-mile round trip hike on the north side of the Verdugo Mountains ascends from La Tuna Canyon to the highest summit in the range.

 I found an old Boy Scout patch and i was trying to get some history on it.
 My son is a Eagle scout an a OA Vigil honor recipient and he is 16 as a result we tend to collect patches.
 The patch is a pocket flap Sullivan trail Scout-a-rama 1955.
 Do you have any info on its history?
 Thank you for any help you can give me.

 Hi Jennifer, I suspect this may have a patch from the early days of Camp Josepho.
 Beyond that, I do not know.

 Dogs are allowed, on leash of course.
 In Topanga State Park you can take dogs on most major fire roads, just not on smaller trails.
 Enjoy your hike!

 Two comments: dogs are not allowed anywhere in Topanga State Park.
 That includes dogs on leash.
 Rangers freely issue $75 tickets to those bringing dogs into the State Park.
 On a lighter note, Anatol Josepho was the inventor of the photo booth.
 He also invented the one knob shower handle.
 What a guy!